-Dr. Tríona Ní Chonghaile joined the Royal College of Surgeons in Ireland, as a StAR Research Lecturer in 2015 (Link to RCSI principal investigator page).
-She was tenured in 2018 as a Lecturer in the Department of Physiology and Medical Physics.
+Dr. Tríona Ní Chonghaile is a Senior Lecturer in the Department of Physiology and Medical Physics at the Royal College of Surgeons in Ireland (Link to RCSI principal investigator page).
 She completed her PhD in Biochemistry (NUIG) in 2008, studying the role of BCL-2 family members in endoplasmic reticulum stress.
-Her interest in the BCL-2 family members led her to pursue a clinically relevant post-doctoral fellowship at the Dana-Farber Cancer Institute/Harvard Medical School with Prof. Anthony Letai.
+Her interest in the BCL-2 family members led her to pursue a post-doctoral fellowship at the Dana-Farber Cancer Institute/Harvard Medical School with Prof. Anthony Letai.
 There she received a Multiple Myeloma Research Fellowship to develop novel tools for personalised medicine.
 During her postdoc she was involved in numerous collaborative multi-disciplinary projects and published first-author papers in high-impact journals, including Science and Cancer Discovery.

 Daniel Alencar Rodrigues obtained a B.Sc. degree in Pharmacy in 2013 from the Federal University of Goiás (Goiás – Brazil).
 He obtained a M.Sc. degree in Sciences (Chemistry) in 2015 and Ph.D. in Chemistry in 2019 from the Federal University of Rio de Janeiro (UFRJ – Brazil).
 His M.Sc. and Ph.D. were focused on the design, synthesis, molecular modeling studies and pharmacological evaluation of novel HDAC inhibitors and multi-target ligands based on HDAC inhibitors.